smallsleepingtree/data-engineering/whats_the_deal_with_rails/README.md

 1. Remember to breathe.
 1. Have fun.
 1. Are you done?
 If so, go home and take a bath, or watch something educational on the telly!
 Congratulations.

+## Reading emails

+Since we're suspicious of your ability to use email, we've set up an interface for reading all emails sent by the system, at [http://localhost:3000/letter_opener](http://localhost:3000/letter_opener).

+**All** emails will be displayed here, regardless of who the intended audience is, so security has been tossed out like a pancake your cat accidentally sat on.
+Think of it as a much less interesting or relevant WikiLeaks.